-The first same sex weddings will be able to take place from Saturday 29 March 2014 (subject to the approval of Parliament).
+The first marriages of same sex couples took place on Saturday 29 March 2014.
 This follows the passing of the Marriage (Same Sex Couples) Act 2013, which received Royal Assent on 17 July 2013.

-Same sex couples who have married abroad under foreign law and are currently treated as civil partners will instead be recognised in England and Wales as being married from Thursday 13 March 2014.
+Same sex couples who got married abroad under foreign law, who were consequently treated as civil partners in England & Wales, are now recognised as being married in England & Wales.

 The Act, which extends to England and Wales:

 enables same sex couples to marry in civil ceremonies;